Writing Our Way into History: The Historical Poem & Other Forms

 We will read and celebrate the writing of contemporary LGBTQ poets.
 This is an event for anyone who loves poetry and spoken word.
 This is an event for people who identify as LGBTQAI, for their families, friends, and allies.
 Some possible poets include Danez Smith, Natalie Diaz, Tommy Pico, Adrienne Rich, Allen Ginsberg, DA Powell, Chen Chen, Eduardo C, Corrall, Joss Charles, Oliver Bendorff, and Ely Shipley.

-Using “Envelopes of Air” poem/letters between Natalie Diaz and Ada Limon as a starting point, we will explore how writing letters and writing poems can be intertwined.
+Using “Envelopes of Air” poem/letters between Natalie Diaz and Ada Limon as a starting point, we will explore how writing letters and writing poems have been intertwined for hundreds of years.
 This friendly, informal writing workshop is perfect for people who love to write letters or people who are curious about writing their own poems.
 There will be prompts to get you started on your writing journey.
 No experience needed.

 You Do Not Have to Be Good: Poetry and Prayer